 Introduction Version 5.0

-The requirement to install and maintain metering equipment in Great Britain which complies with these Smart Metering Equipment Technical Specifications 2 (SMETS2) arises from standard licence conditions 39, 40 and 50.10 of electricity supply licences and standard conditions 33, 34 and 44.10 of gas supply licences.

 This document is entitled ‘Smart Metering Equipment Technical Specifications 2 (SMETS2)’ and forms one of a group of documents within Schedule 9 of the Smart Energy Code, each of which can be uniquely identified by the date on the first page and where relevant, the associated letter.
-Each of the individual Section of this document (including this Introduction Section and the Glossary) is uniquely identifiable by reference solely to the Version number set out at the beginning of that Section.
-Furthermore, each of Sections 4, 5, 6, 7 and 8 of this document constitute the Technical Specification for a specific Device:
+Each individual Section of this document (including this Introduction Section and the Glossary) is uniquely identifiable by reference solely to the Version number set out at the beginning of that Section.
+Furthermore, each of Sections 4, 5, 6, 7, 8 and 9 of this document constitute the Technical Specification for a specific Device:

 Gas Smart Metering Equipment Technical Specification (GSMETS);